Marplex/hono-azurefunc-adapter/README.md

 ### Crypto

-If you are using `hono/bearer-auth` or any other library that uses crypto, be sure to define `global.crypto = require("crypto");` before registering the http trigger.
+In Node <=18 environments, if you are using `hono/bearer-auth` or any other library that uses crypto, be sure to define `global.crypto = require("crypto");` before registering the http trigger.

 ### Request signal